 NO, you should not hammer any GroundGrabba into the ground or anywhere else for that matter.

-All Groundrabbas have been designed to screw into the substrate.
+All Groundrabba screw-in pegs and ground anchors have been designed to screw into the substrate.

 If you use a hammer you will damage them and we do not warrantise against damage due to hammering them into the substrate with any device be it a rock or a hammer.

-Always screw them into the ground by means of hand, spanner, wrench, ratchet wrench, wheel brace or cordless drill or HexHook Pro.
+Always screw them into the ground by means of hand, spanner, wrench, ratchet wrench, impact wrench, wheel brace or cordless drill or HexHook Pro.

-Sand, snow, loose soils: GroundGrabba Pro II, GroundGrabba Lite
+Sand, snow, loose soils: GroundGrabba Pro I or Pro II, GroundGrabba Lite

-Rocky soils: GroundGrabba Pro.
-You may need to predrill holes.
+Rocky soils: GroundGrabba Junior or GroundGrabba Pro.
+You may need to pre-drill pilot holes.

-Extreme Hard and Machined Roadbase: You may NOT be able to drive your GroundGrabba Pro’s into the ground without predrilling... if you can at all.
-It maybe almost impossible for you to predrill a hole and you will need all your body weight to predrill and to drive the GroundGrabba Pro into the ground.
+Extreme Hard and Machined Roadbase: You may NOT be able to drive your GroundGrabba Pro’s into the ground without pre-drilling... if you can at all.
+It could almost be impossible for you to pre-drill a hole and you will need all your body weight to do so and to drive the GroundGrabba Junior or Pro into the ground.

 We designed our products in Australia.
-Our GroundGrabba products are made both in Australia and in China.
-We have worked quite intensely with our partner Manufacturer in China to create a top quality and reliable product which we can rely on.
+Our GroundGrabba ground anchors are made both in Australia and the USA.
+China produces our accessories.
+We have worked quite intensely with our partner Manufacturer in the USA to create a top quality and reliable products.
 Despite our best efforts to have them all made in Australia sadly there was very little interest from steel manufacturers.
-Our GroundGrabba Lites are made on the GoldCoast Qld.
+Our GroundGrabba Lites are made by a small family business on the GoldCoast Qld Au.

 We welcome bulk order inquiries.